Date of Degree

 xiv, 193 pages

 Copyright 2010 Alissa F. Doobay

 Doobay, Alissa F..
-"Comparison of cognitive, psychosocial, and adaptive behavior profiles among gifted children with and without Autism Spectrum Disorder." dissertation, University of Iowa, 2010.
+"Comparison of cognitive, psychosocial, and adaptive behavior profiles among gifted children with and without Autism Spectrum Disorder."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.